-The earlier Landscape Plan shown above included one central open-air pavilion approximately 12 feet by 20 feet to be located at the northern end of the central green.
+The preliminary Landscape Plan shown above included one central open-air pavilion approximately 12 feet by 20 feet to be located at the northern end of the central green.
 Additionally, each garden court included an open-air structure approximately 20 feet by 20 feet to support picnicking.
-Only one covered structure is shown on Sheet L-1 of Exhibit G. Other amenities have also been excluded from the revised landscape plan that illustrates open space.
+Only one covered structure is shown on Sheet L-1 of Exhibit G. Other amenities have also been excluded from the revised landscape plan supplied with the final PUD application that illustrates open space.
 It is unclear if this plan was intended to build on or replace the previous.